 Become a childminder in Wales

-In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with the Care and Social Services Inspectorate Wales (CSSIW) before they can start childminding.
+In Wales, childminders looking to care for children under 12 for more than two hours per day in the childminder's home must register with the Care Inspectorate Wales (CIW) before they can start childminding.